mit-enclaves/argos-monitor/C/microbenchmarks/README.md

 Enclaves have their manifests in `manifests/enclaves/` and generate their binaries in `bin/enclaves/`.
 Sandboxes have their manifests in `manifests/sandboxes` and generate their binaries in `bin/sandboxes`.
+Carves have their manifests in `manifests/carve` and generate their binaries in `bin/carve`.

+## Transitions

+The transition domain source code is in `transition/`.
+It contains a loop that keeps switching back to the parent.
+The `Makefile` generates a binary called `trans_dom`.
+It packages it with `mock_app` using tychools and manifests in `manifests/{enclaves,carve,sandboxes}/transition,json` and puts the binary in the correspond `bin` sub folder.